 John Gummer, Baron Deben is a former MP for Suffolk Coastal and a member of the House of Lords.

-He’s the chairman of the UK’s Independent Committee on Climate Change.
+He’s the chairman of the UK’s Independent Committee on Climate Change and was awarded the Lifetime Achievement Award at the edie Sustainability Leaders Awards in 2022.

 He also chairs the sustainability consultancy Sancroft International.
 He was instrumental in the passing of the Climate Change Act in 2008.